Lloyd B. Dennis Award

 Nominees will be judged based on the following criteria:

 - Industry commitment.
 What has the nominee done to impact the profession and practice of public affairs and government public relations?
+What has the nominee contributed to the Public Affairs and Government Section of PRSA?

 - Professional experience.
 How have the individual’s contributions demonstrated ethical public affairs and made a positive impact on government (local, state or national)?